Amy Weber: World Wrestling Entertainment (2004–2005)

-So when I got to Alaska, Shane McMahon was there, we were all getting our bags, and I was done," Weber said.
+"So when I got to Alaska, Shane McMahon was there, we were all getting our bags, and I was done," Weber said.
 "I just felt like I couldn't continue to be in an environment where people had no respect for me.
 They had their reasons, but I don't think taking two ibuprofen is a reason for someone to call you names, try to physically harm you, and then pour a drink in your face.
-So that's the story.
+So that's the story."

+Giovanni and Weber released a DVD with Big Vision Entertainment in 2009 labelled Amy vs. Joy.
+The DVD focused on their WWE feud and featured bonus interviews and clips.

+Music career

+In 2012, Weber released her first single titled; Let it Rain.
+The song charted on the U.S. Billboard Chart and the UK Pop Chart for over a month.
+In 2013, she released a second single which featured Sean Kingston titled; Dance of Life (Come Alive) which reached number 5 on the U.S. Billboard Chart.
+She released a third single featuring Lil Romeo titled; On and On that same year.
+She went on to release multiple other singles including; Hero, Shut it Down, Warrior and Welcome To My V.I.P.
+She released an album titled Let it Rain in 2014.

 Personal life

-Weber briefly dated rock guitarist Robbie Crane but while on The Howard Stern Show said she had to sue him in small claims court over $4000 he borrowed but didn't pay back.
-Later, she was engaged to model/actor Dante Spencer in 2002 but ultimately married film producer David Dginger on May 17, 2008.
+Weber briefly dated guitarist Robbie Crane, while on The Howard Stern Show, she claimed she had to sue him in small claims court over $4,000 he borrowed and did not pay back.
+She was later engaged to actor and model Dante Spencer in 2002.
+She ultimately married film producer David Dginger on May 17, 2008.
 The couple welcomed twins named Levi and Madison Grace on May 28, 2009.

-Since leaving WWE, Weber has been working in modeling, movies, music, and eventually real estate businesses.
+She has survived cervical cancer twice.

+Weber is currently a realtor, at the Director of Residential Estates at the brokerage, Beverly & Co.
+She is still close friends with former WWE Diva, Joy Giovanni.